-As a service providers, you are already grappling with countless “whats ifs” when it comes to getting back to business.
+As a service provider, you are already grappling with countless “whats ifs” when it comes to getting back to business.
 You’re thinking about PPE costs and booking and cleaning processes, plus considering whether you should require deposits, or that clients sign waivers, or that you not accept new clients at all.
 And then, of course, there’s accepting payment for your services.

 Encouraging clients to switch to credit card payments is easy enough.
 But once you’ve done that, that’s when things might start to feel awkward.
 In a word: tips.